dexterwilliams96/retico-speakerdiarization/README.md

 ### Loading Initial Embeddings

 The module requires an audio recording (WAV) of each speaker.
 This is then used to generate some synthetic data for each speaker for a classifier.
+I strongly recommend using the included sample recorder to obtain these.

 You will need a backend to support `torchaudio.io` if you are loading initial wav files:
 ```bash